 Josh is a summa cum laude graduate of the University of South Carolina with a Bachelor of Arts degree in Political Science and a magna cum laude graduate of the University of South Carolina School of Law, where he received his J.D. and graduated at the top of his class.

 While in law school, Josh served as a Student Works Editor for the South Carolina Law Review, was inducted into the Order of the Coif and the Order of the Wig and Robe, and received CALI awards in Contracts I, Property II, Legal Writing II, Civil Procedure II, and Federal Practice.
 Prior to joining the firm as an associate, Josh served as a Law Clerk for Rogers Townsend & Thomas.

 In addition to his legal practice, Josh devotes a substantial amount of time to serving his community.
-He serves on the Board of Directors for The Family Shelter and Town Theatre, is a South Carolina Bar Foundation Ambassador, and is a past graduate of Leadership Columbia and Leadership South Carolina.
+He serves on the Board of Directors for Homeless No More and Town Theatre, is a South Carolina Bar Foundation Ambassador, and is a past graduate of Leadership Columbia and Leadership South Carolina.
 Josh and his family attend First Baptist Church of Columbia where he serves as a Deacon.

 3 Chisolm Street Homeowners Association, Inc. v.
 Chisolm Street Partners, LLC, Op.
 No. 2014-UP-128 (S.C.
 Ct.
 App. filed March 26, 2014)

 Represented multiple entities in state and federal courts across the United States in the defense of blasting damage claims.

 Represented home inspectors in actions arising out of alleged unreported defects.